‘Marriage Story’ tops Golden Globe Award nominations with 6

-NEW YORK (AP) — Noah Baumbach’s divorce portrait “Marriage Story” leads the 77th Golden Globes with six nominations including best motion picture, drama.
+NEW YORK (AP) — Noah Baumbach’s divorce portrait “Marriage Story” leads the 77th Golden Globes with six nominations including best picture, drama, and acting nods for its two leads, Adam Driver and Scarlett Johansson.

-Netflix dominated Monday’s nominations with four films vying for best film in the drama and comedy or musical categories: “The Irishman,” “Marriage Story,” “”The Two Popes” and “Dolemite Is My Name.”
+Netflix dominated the nominations, announced Monday in Beverly Hills, California, with four films nominated for best film: “Marriage Story,” Martin Scorsese’s mob epic “The Irishman” and the Vatican bromance “The Two Popes” in the drama category, and the Eddie Murphy-led “Dolemite Is My Name” in the comedy category.
 Netflix led all companies with 17 total nominations.

-Dakota Fanning, Susan Kelechi Watson and Tim Allen announced the nominees for the Jan.
-5 show, which honors achievements in film and television.
+“Marriage Story,” which landed on the streaming service on Friday after a three-week run in theaters, also earned nods for Baumbach’s script, Laura Dern’s supporting performance and Randy Newman’s score.
+The only notable category it missed on was Baumbach for best director.

 The nominees for best drama film are: “The Irishman”; “Marriage Story”; “1917”; “Joker”; “The Two Popes.”